ChicoBitcoinJoe/community/notes.md

 ## NonCritical ##

-- Community Sidenav
-    - Multi sidenav stats button

 - Post View
     - submit post does not preview the comment section
-    - video preview frame temprorarily disabled since it does not play well with Mist
+    - video preview frame temprorarily disabled since it does not play nice with Mist

 - Comments
     - You can upvote or downvote yourself